sh3ee3sh/sync-to-odysee/README.md

 -
 Step 2 - If you haven't already create an account on odysee and do some quests to get some tokens -
-Step 3 - launch lbry and login with the details you used on odysee (i dont know if this acutally required but i did it) -
+Step 3 - launch lbry and login with the details you used on odysee (i dont know if this actually required but i did it) -
 Step 4 - we now want to find our claim id it is located on your about page on odysee -